 ✝ w/ Auto Pay & Paperless Bill.
 Max wired speed 500/500 Mbps.
 Wi-Fi, actual & average speeds vary.
 One-time charges apply.

 ‡ w/ Auto Pay & Paperless Bill.
 Max wired speed 1000/1000 Mbps.
 Location dependent.
 Wi-Fi, actual & average speeds vary.
 One-time charges apply.

 **w/ Auto Pay & Paperless Bill.
 Max wired speed 2000/2000 Mbps.
 Wi-Fi, actual & average speeds vary.
 One-time charges apply.

 #w/ Auto Pay & Paperless Bill.
 Max wired speed 5000/5000.
 Wi-Fi, actual & average speeds vary.
 One-time charges apply.

 Like AT&T, Frontier is mostly a DSL internet provider with some fiber.
 Both are working to swap out old DSL lines with the faster fiber connections, but if DSL is all you can get, then AT&T is the way to go.

 Overall, Frontier aims to reach 10 million locations with its fiber service by 2025.
-The company launched its 2 Gbps fiber plan in February 2022 and expects to reach 10 Gbps in the near future.8
+The company recently launched a 5 Gbps fiber plan and expects to reach 10 Gbps in the near future.8